Welcome to Random Fandom, where I review out of my mind about the things I find.

 He is Peter Parker, but his adventures and costume is far more different than the one we know of him.
 After being blamed for the supposed death of J. Johan Jameson’s son, John, who was inside a space capsule to Counter Earth, by being defeated by Venom and Carnage {together at last!}, Spider-Man is being hassled by the public as a bad image and decides to let things right by going to Counter-Earth to save John from what horrors what Venom, Carnage, and Counter-Earth will bring.

-As long as you don't dance,
+As long as you don't dance, we won't have any problems. |

 Sporting a new costume made the leader of the Fantastic Four, Reed Richards, which emits nanotechnology, Spider-Man discovers that Counter-Earth has Beastials, who look like the Animorphs gone butch, as the dominant species.
 Spidey Unlimi-tay finds John as a part of a gang of non-furry Freedom Fighters and decides that under John’s request that they’ll go back to Earth only after all of the Beastrils are defeated for good.